 There are a variety of coverage options that are available for your farm or ranch.

 The equipment you rely on every day to do your job isn’t easy (or cheap) to replace.
 Your policy should ensure that items such as your farm machinery and equipment are covered.

-Your property includes more than your home and barns; it can also include machine sheds, outbuildings and the equipment stored in them.
-In addition, other things considered property — including livestock, fertilizers and pesticides.
-Even your GPS systems and computers can be covered by insurance.
-Confirm with your insurance provider what is included with your policy, as many of these items are often considered separate from what is covered under a homeowners policy.
+Farm property insurance includes more than just coverage for a house and barn; it can also include machine sheds, outbuildings and the equipment stored in them.
+In addition, other things considered property include livestock, fertilizers, and pesticides.
+Your farm or ranch probably requires a lot of electrical, mechanical and computer equipment.
+Equipment Breakdown Coverage can protect you from losses caused by electrical or mechanical breakdown.
+Even the GPS systems and computers you need for your operations can be covered by insurance.
+Confirm with your insurance provider what is included with your policy, as many of these items are often considered separate from a homeowners policy.

 Smarter Insurance for Agriculture®

 Whether your operation is a small, family-run affair or a large commercial one, Farm Bureau insurance offers coverage that is customizable, comprehensive — and smart.
 Talk to your local Farm Bureau agent about how to protect your livelihood and what matters most in your world.